-The Knowledge Graph represents the central Semantic Knowledge Base (SKB) of the webLyzard platform.
-It integrates and aligns factual and linguistic knowledge from different domains and semantics into a singular, linked data graph.
-Layers for provenance management and access control facilitate its integration with business applications and R&D use cases.
-A query abstraction and caching layer based on ElasticSearch mitigates the performance bottlenecks inherent to RDF triplestores.
-The distributed caching mechanism leads to radically reduced response times and enables a highly scalable Application Programming Interface (API).
-By accessing this feature-rich REST API, our customers can build powerful and responsive business solutions with minimal effort.
+The Knowledge Graph is the central Semantic Knowledge Base (SKB) of the webLyzard platform.
+It integrates and aligns factual and linguistic knowledge from a wide range of domains into a single linked data graph.
+Tools for provenance management and access control facilitate its integration into a wide range of business and research applications.
+Many of these applications are time-critical.
+This challenge is addressed through a query abstraction and caching layer based on ElasticSearch.
+This distributed caching mechanism mitigates the performance bottlenecks of RDF triplestores and leads to radically reduced response times.
+It also allows us to provide a highly scalable Application Programming Interface (API).
+Through this API, our customers can build powerful and responsive business solutions with minimal effort.

 Knowledge Graph Applications and Evolution

-The webLyzard Knowledge Graph drives most Natural Language Processing (NLP) tasks including entity annotation, sentiment analysis and emotion classification.
-It also is a crucial part of the query engine behind the webLyzard dashboard.
+The webLyzard Knowledge Graph drives most Natural Language Processing (NLP) tasks.
+This includes entity annotation tasks, for example, as well as sentiment analysis and a more fine-grained emotion detection.
+It also is a crucial part of the query engine of the visual analytics dashboard.

 Named Entity List – Query for “Tesla”

 Factual knowledge is derived from external and internal sources.
 Initially, we process Linked Open Data (LOD) sources such as Wikidata for organizations or persons and Geonames for locations.
 Our in-house information extraction pipeline then suggests new entity types such as events and anniversaries.
 To disambiguate these entities, the graph also contains linguistic knowledge such as spelling and syntactic variations and multilingual translations.